Roll Over Your Savings

 • Contact your former employer’s plan administrator / IRA custodian to request a rollover.
 Note we will only accept qualified plans and IRAs as outlined on the YMCA Retirement Fund’s Rollover Authorization form.

-• Send a copy of the Rollover Authorization form to the Fund and to your former employer’s plan administrator / IRA custodian to initiate the rollover process.
+• Send a copy of the completed Rollover Authorization form to the Fund.

 • You will need to contact your former employer’s plan administrator / IRA custodian to confirm their estimated processing timeline for check distribution.

-• Once the Fund receives the check, it will deposit it into your account and you will receive a confirmation letter.
+• Once the Fund receives the check, it will deposit it into your account in the Savings Plan and you will receive a confirmation letter.